floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 ## Using docker

 Before diving into preparing a demo project let me quickly express that I find deployment of Phoenix/Elixir somewhat inconvenient.
 With Rails, you just use [Heroku](https://heroku.com).
-That can be hard on your budget though (or the Asset pipeline made your slug size explode), so you might go on and deploy on your own machines, deciding to hire a DevOps guy and then silently go on crying how hard actual scalable deployment is and that it shouldn't come as an afterthought.
+That can be hard on your budget though (or on your mental health, as the Asset pipeline made your slug size explode again).
+So you might go on and deploy on your own machines, deciding to hire a DevOps guy in the process and then silently weep how hard actual scalable deployment is and that it shouldn't come as an afterthought.

 At the time of writing, Elixir has less convenient options (from what I can tell), so a containerization might be a solution to this problem.
 After all, this approach will shift responsibility for having the dependencies installed to you instead of relying on your administrator to do so.